YuriiBroslavskyi/Broslavskyi.University.Online-Gaming-Tournament-Platform/README.md

 **Deployment:**
 - Deployment configuration and environment variables are stored in the `config` directory, facilitating seamless deployment to various hosting platforms.

+**Notification System**
+- After creating tournament or changing any league, all users will be informed about its creation in latest event tab.
 ## Development Plan on a Weekly Basis

 - ### Week 1: